Loose Women: Presenters

 Kaye Adams and Nadia Sawalha were the original presenters on the show.
-Sawalha left in 2002, after the birth of her first child; Adams kept the role for the first ten series until the end of 2006, when she left to go on maternity leave.
+Sawalha left in 2002, after the birth of her first child; Adams kept the role for the first ten series until the end of 2006, when she left on maternity leave.
 Adams, Sawalha, Jane Moore and Karren Brady were panellists for the first episode, and Ruth Langsford appeared in the second episode.

 Coleen Nolan made her debut appearance in 2000, followed by Carol McGiffin.
 Jackie Brambles became anchor in 2006, before being replaced by Kate Thornton in 2009.
 Thornton was axed in 2011, and was replaced by Carol Vorderman, who left in 2014.

-The panel varied from 2003 to 2013, with the core panellists being Nolan, McGiffin, Denise Welch, Sherrie Hewson, Zoe Tyler, Jane McDonald, Lisa Maxwell and Lynda Bellingham.
-Kerry Katona, Claire Sweeney, Jenny Powell, Josie D'Arby, Kym Marsh, Nina Wadia, Terri Dwyer, Lesley Garrett, Gillian Taylforth, Sheree Murphy, Jo Bunting, Beverley Callard and Arlene Phillips also appeared.
+The panel varied from 2003 to 2013, with the core panellists being Nolan, McGiffin, Denise Welch, Sherrie Hewson, Zoë Tyler, Jane McDonald, Lisa Maxwell and Lynda Bellingham.
+Kerry Katona, Claire Sweeney, Jenny Powell, Josie d'Arby, Kym Marsh, Nina Wadia, Terri Dwyer, Lesley Garrett, Gillian Taylforth, Sheree Murphy, Jo Bunting, Beverley Callard and Arlene Phillips also appeared.

 Nolan left in 2011, and was replaced by Sally Lindsay.
 Other panellists during this time included Linda Robson, Jenny Eclair and Janet Street-Porter.

 Long-running panellists Carol McGiffin, Denise Welch, Jane McDonald and Lisa Maxwell departed from the programme in 2013.

 Nolan, Sawalha and Moore returned as panellists during 2013, whilst Adams returned as presenter.
 Langsford also rejoined the programme as a presenter in 2014.

-On 3 August 2016, Hewson announced on-air that she would be leaving the show.
-Her final episode aired on 5 September 2016.
+Hewson left the show, with her final episode airing on 5 September 2016.

 Welch and McGiffin returned to the show after five years away, on 7 June 2018 and 5 July 2018, respectively.

 On 9 May 2019, Kéllé Bryan became a panellist after appearing as a guest on 12 April 2019.